ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **0-1 NAMED WIZARD INDUCEMENT: H0RATI0 X. SCH0TTENHEIM,** **MASTER
 MAGE**

-80,000 G0LD PIECES, AVAILABLE T0 ANY TEAM
+80,000 GOLD PIECES, AVAILABLE TO ANY TEAM

 n *the history of Blood Bowl, there have been any number of great Wizards.
 Unfortunately, Horatio X. Schottenheim is* *unlikely to ever